department-of-veterans-affairs/va.gov-team/products/burials-memorials/medallions/research/2024-10-Apply for a medallion in a private cemetery to products/conversation-guide.md

 - [Etc]
 - Introduction: Does the participant read every section?
 - Whole application: Does the participant feel they’d want to use the Need help guidance at any point?
--Address validation: Does the participant understand what to do next with standard address validation and not being able to verify an address?
+- Address validation: Does the participant understand what to do next with standard address validation and not being able to verify an address?
--Veteran service periods: Can the participant navigate adding, cancelling, editing, deleting service periods?
+- Veteran service periods: Can the participant navigate adding, cancelling, editing, deleting service periods?
--Burial information: Is the wording for the questions in this section clear and easily understandable?
+- Burial information: Is the wording for the questions in this section clear and easily understandable?
--Burial information: Does the participant read carefully for cemetery email address, “Check the email is correct before continuing.
+- Burial information: Does the participant read carefully for cemetery email address, “Check the email is correct before continuing.
 You must enter the cemetery’s email address.
 A secondary form required to sign will be sent to this address.”?
 - Memorial items: Does the participant click on the learn more about types of sizes links, and feel this is adequate in terms of user experience?
--Memorial items: For shipping information, does the user understand if they select yes, the medallion will be shipped to their address?
+- Memorial items: For shipping information, does the user understand if they select yes, the medallion will be shipped to their address?
--Confirmation: Does the user understand what will happen next in the application process and to look for an email?
+- Confirmation: Does the user understand what will happen next in the application process and to look for an email?
--VANotify emails: Are next steps clear to a family member applicant for what to expect next after the cemetery official submits the secondary form?
+- VANotify emails: Are next steps clear to a family member applicant for what to expect next after the cemetery official submits the secondary form?
--VANotify emails: Is the information sufficient for the Medallion recipient with what they should do and expect next?
+- VANotify emails: Is the information sufficient for the Medallion recipient with what they should do and expect next?

 ## Post-Task Interview - X minutes
 - Question 1: What did you think of the application process overall?